Last Updated on July 31, 2019

 - Pain with passive extension of the digit

-Kanavel signs may be absent in patients who have received antibiotics recently, early stage of disease, immunocompromised state and chronic infections.
+Kanavel signs may be absent in patients who have received antibiotics recently, early stage of disease, immunocompromised state, and chronic infections.

 Erythema [redness], tenderness, and painful range of motion of the involved tendon are present.
-Hemorrhagic macules or papules may be present in gonococcal infection.
+Hemorrhagic macules or papules may be present in a gonococcal infection.